Franklin by the Numbers

 Aggregate Disposable Income

-Franklin residents control more disposable income than Oak Creek ($1.43B) despite having a slightly smaller population.
-That is spending power looking for places to go.
+Franklin residents hold more aggregate disposable income than Oak Creek ($1.43B) despite a slightly smaller population.
+Brookfield leads at $2.08B; New Berlin: $1.69B.

 Demographics